chelseybeck/etl_solution/README.md

 # Overview | Sensor Data ETL Pipeline
 This is an example pipeline built as a solution to an assignment provided by [Machina Labs](https://github.com/Machina-Labs/data_engineer_hw).
-It extracts robot sensor data, transforms it based on a set of specifications, and loads it into a data warehouse for downstream consumption.
+It extracts robot sensor data from a Google Cloud Storage (GCS) bucket, runs tasks in Airflow to transform the data based on a set of specifications, and loads it into a BigQuery data lake for downstream consumption.

 # Tech Stack

 - Google Cloud Platform (GCP)
 - Apache Airflow - workflow as code - written in Python
   - Running on a GCP hosted Composer cluster
-- BigQuery - Data warehouse
+- BigQuery - Data lake
   - Transformation logic written in standard SQL

 ### Why these tools?